-Indulge in Brittany and Normandy culinary traditions, history and lifestyle through our original cultural and gourmet off-the-beaten-paths tour featuring Vannes, Mont-Saint-Michel, Bayeux, D-Day sites, Honfleur and many quaint villages in the Pays d'Auge.
+Indulge in Brittany and Normandy culinary traditions, history and lifestyle through our original cultural and gourmet off-the-beaten-paths tour featuring Vannes, Mont-Saint-Michel, Bayeux, D-Day sites, Honfleur and the Pays d'Auge quaint villages.

 Brittany & Normandy are close to each other, but different.
 Close by the history as under English domination at the Middle-Age.
 Different by landscapes, climate, cultural attractions, traditions and of course cuisine.
 Bordered by the English Channel and the Atlantic, Brittany and Normandy were shot to the sea always, forming generations of sailors, navigators and explorers.
 These two regions claim the values of their terroir, agricultural wealth, and little ports where the best fish and shellfish arrive each day.
 Join us to explore Brittany and Normandy millenary history, forming an unparalleled heritage with the remarkable sites that you will visit.

 At Lifestyle Vacations France, we are attached to the authenticity of sites visited, as well as to the comfort of luxury small hotels, chateaux and elegant guest houses accommodation.
-This program has been designed by Corinne A. Preteur who is Lifestyle Vacations' creator, owner and director.
+This program has been designed by Corinne A. Preteur, the creator, owner and director of Lifestyle Vacations France.
 Corinne has carefully toured in Brittany and in Normandy to provide the very best of these regions.
 She knows perfectly each places you will visit.
-She knows the producers to meet.
-She knows the best restaurants to enjoy the refined local cuisine.
+She knows the producers and the best restaurants to enjoy the refined local cuisine.

 Brittany & Normandy Heritage program is a 7-day itinerary that includes the round-trip transfer from/to downtown Paris, 4-star charming and luxury guesthouses located nearby the historic city of Josselin in Brittany first, and mid-distance to the Mont-Saint-Michel then.
 The itinerary includes guided tours to Vannes, Josselin, Rochefort-en-Terre, Mont-Saint-Michel, Bayeux, D-Day sites, and more.
 In Brittany, you will experience a fabulous market cooking class featuring Vannes historic town.
 This tour is conducted by Corinne Preteur personally.